peter88213/nvhelp-en/source/plot_menu.rst

 You can export a plot list with **Plot > Export plot list (spreadsheet)**.

-This will generate a new OpenDocument spreadsheet (ods) containing a table with a row for each section and a column for each arc.
+This will generate a new OpenDocument spreadsheet (ods) containing a table with a row for each section and a column for each plot line.
-Associations between arcs and sections are color-highlighted.
+Associations between plot lines and sections are color-highlighted.
 Plot point titles are displayed.

-The arc titles and the section titles are hyperlinked to the respective descriptions in other exported documents, if any.
+The plot line titles and the section titles are hyperlinked to the respective descriptions in other exported documents, if any.

 File name suffix is ``_plotlist``.